Archive for the 'Transportation' Category

 Now that we’re finally starting to see some relief at the pump, this winter is the perfect time to take that trip that you put off last summer because the cost of gas was through the roof.
 Not only will gas cost less, there’s evidence that there will be less traffic on the road as well.
 The Transportation Department says that between November 2007 and October 2008, Americans drove 100 billion fewer miles.
 So with a heavier wallet and an open road, it’s a good time to travel after all.
 Visit Go RV Dealers for information about RV-friendly campgrounds along the way.

-admin on December 24th 2008 in Transportation
+submit on December 24th 2008 in Transportation

 Motorhome Manufacturers